 Progress on UHC and the SDGs will require multisectoral action to address the socioeconomic determinants of health.
 WHO has developed tools for integrating health impacts in the policies of other development sectors.
-The Health in All Policies Training Manual88 has been used to build capacity in some countries, while the Action Toolkit for Social Determinants in the African Region,89 a learning and problem-solving resource for health and non-health professionals, is available online.
+The Health in All Policies Training Manual has been used to build capacity in some countries, while the Action Toolkit for Social Determinants in the African Region, a learning and problem-solving resource for health and non-health professionals, is available online.
 WHO supported Rwanda to undertake an analysis of its performance in intersectoral action for equity and health outcomes.
 Key achievements observed were decentralization of authority and finances, the development of pro-poor programmes supporting poverty reduction, and the creation of policy, institutional and legal frameworks to protect vulnerable populations.

-In unprecedented action to capture data on UHC, a The Regional Office improved capacity for monitoring financial risk protection within the overall framework of monitoring UHC.
-In 2016 and 2017, officials in 11 Member States90 were trained on methods of estimating financial risk protection.
+The Regional Office improved capacity for monitoring financial risk protection within the overall framework of monitoring UHC.
+In 2016 and 2017, officials in 11 Member States were trained on methods of estimating financial risk protection.
 These countries are now able to produce estimates of catastrophic health expenditure and monitor their progress in reducing financial barriers to access to health services.

 The Region has made progress towards institutionalizing National Health Accounts in countries, to monitor resources allocated for universal health coverage.
-By the end of 2016, sixteen countries91 had produced health expenditure data for two consecutive years while four countries (Burkina Faso, the DRC, Niger and Uganda) had produced annual reports of the National Health Accounts since 2012.
+By the end of 2016, sixteen countries had produced health expenditure data for two consecutive years while four countries (Burkina Faso, the DRC, Niger and Uganda) had produced annual reports of the National Health Accounts since 2012.